NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 ## The situation so far

 There are a few facts that must be introduced to give context to this situation.
-We can't change these short of a time machine, so we must find a way to live wit them instead.x
+We can't change these short of a time machine, so we must find a way to live wit them instead.

 ### Flakes are very popular